osTicket/docs/Admin/Emails/Emails.rst

 Email
 =====

 An unlimited number of email addresses can be routed through the help desk.
-You can configure IMAP or POP settings for an email so the system can fetch mail from the mailbox and create tickets.
+You can configure IMAP or POP3 settings for an email so the system can fetch mail from the mailbox and create tickets.
 You can also configure SMTP settings for an email so the system can send mail from the address.
 Additional settings can be configured to change certain things on New Tickets that are fetched from the address.

 Add New Email
 -------------

 **Admin Panel > Emails > Emails > Add New Email**

 First, click the **Add New Email** button on the right-hand side of the screen.
-Once on the Add New Email page you can start by inputting the email address and the name you want the end Users to see as whom the email is from.
+Once on the Add New Email page you can start by inputting the email address and the name you want the end Users to see as to whom the email is from.

 .. image:: ../../_static/images/admin_emails_emails_address.png
   :alt: Email Address and Name